cmskit/wiz-filemanager/readme.md

-# cms-kit

-Path: backend/wizards/filemanager

-## Description

-This Wizard adds a File-Manager to upload & manage Files in accessible Folders (defined via some Right-Management) and lets you select a File-Path as String.

 # cms-kit Wizard Filemanager

-Path: cms-kit/backend/wizards/filemanager
+Installation path: backend/wizards/filemanager

 ## Description

-This Wizard adds a Filemanager to a Field
+This Wizard adds a File-Manager to upload & manage files in accessible folders (defined via some right-management) and lets you select a file-path as string.

 ## Installation